Parson's Pleasure

 Parson's Pleasure in the University Parks at Oxford, England, was a secluded area for male-only nude bathing on the River Cherwell.
-It was located next to the path on the way to Mesopotamia at the south-east corner of the Parks.
+It was located next to the path on the way to Mesopotamia at the southeast corner of the Parks.
 The facility closed in 1991 and the area now forms part of the Parks.

 History and folklore

 It is not clear when the location first came to be called Parson's Pleasure, but in February 1832 a discussion in a local newspaper about new parish boundaries described the new line as running "to the division of the Cherwell at Parson's Pleasure," making it clear that the name would have been known to the general public at that time.

 On Wednesday 24 July 1844 three friends, two of them visitors to Oxford, went to Parson's Pleasure to swim.
 The first to enter the water got into some difficulty and his friend jumped in to save him, but the rescuer was overcome by the struggles of his friend and they both went under.
 A bootmaker called Samuel Hounslow, a champion swimmer of Oxford, was in the vicinity and dived in and rescued both men.
 Some of the regular users of Parson's Pleasure collected funds and purchased a side of bacon for Hounslow, a married man with five children, who had rescued two other swimmers in that vicinity within the previous five months.

 As well as being a champion swimmer Hounslow was also a swimming teacher and consequently spent a considerable amount of time at Parson's Pleasure and over the next several years he rescued a number of people from drowning.
 In July 1847 a Mr Doughty from Islington got into difficulties at Parson's Pleasure, the water there reported as being 17 ft deep; Samuel Hounslow dived in and brought him to shore unconscious but alive.
 In July 1848 Hounslow saved an undergraduate of Christ Church College and it was reported that he had by that time saved the lives of ten different people at Parson's Pleasure.
 At the end of June 1851 he saved two more people on consecutive days.
 That year he was awarded the Royal Humane Society Bronze Medal for these rescues.